 But if you do not know the identity of the other driver because he or she left the scene, then your only potential source of insurance coverage for the cost of repairing your vehicle damage is your own collision insurance – which may involve a deductible, depending on the type of coverage your purchased.

-If someone hit your parked car in Michigan and you do not have insurance but you know the identity of the driver who crashed into your unoccupied vehicle then you can file a claim for “property protection insurance” benefits with his or her insurer.
+In Michigan, if someone hit your parked car and you do not have insurance but you know the identity of the driver who crashed into your unoccupied vehicle then you can file a claim for “property protection insurance” benefits with his or her insurer.
 However, if the driver left, then you will have to pay out of pocket for your vehicle damage.

 Need help?
 Call the attorneys at Michigan Auto Law